When it comes to cleaning contraptions and their setbacks, vacuum cleaners are generally bashed for the following sins:

 - Many parts made out of cheap plastic

 Last but not least, we’ve got a rather unorthodox-looking cleaning contraption.
-This thing’s called Dyson V8 and it represents a cordless stick model running on batteries.
-With a full ‘tank’, it can run for some 40 minutes.
+This thing’s called Hoover and it represents a cordless stick model running on batteries.
+The capacity of dirt cup is 1.
+5L which lets you clean longer before needing to empty.
+With a full ‘tank’, it can run for few more minutes.
 (Provided you don’t use a motorized tool.)
 Before first use, this unit needs to be charged for at least four hours, for the record.

 The filter onboard this small, but function vacuum is a powerful HEPA model.
 Thanks to its elaborate design with multiple stages of filtration, this thing will be able to sift through a wide variety of pollutants.
 Also, the filter is washable and can be used indefinitely so you won’t need to spend any money buying a new one after a while.